Amateur

 A bluebottle (Calliphora vicina), the true flies are extremely agile in flight.

-The winged insects (Pterygota) go through distinct stages of development before they become adult - egg, larva, pupa, adult.
-This type of development is called complete metamorphosis.
+The winged insects (Pterygota) go through distinct stages of development before they become adult.
+There are two forms of development:

 Metamorphosis is controlled by three types of hormones, including a neurosecretory hormone.
 Neurosecretory means it is produced in the insect brain.

-The details of the process of metamorphosis allows the winged insects to be classified into two main groups - Exopterygota and Endopterygota.
+The details of the process of metamorphosis allows the winged insects to be classified into two main groups:

 Back to Insect Orders.